 Some coping methods, though they work for a time, are not effective for a long-term period.
 These ineffective coping mechanisms, which can often be counterproductive or have unintended negative consequences, are known as “maladaptive coping.”
 Adaptive coping mechanisms are those generally considered to be healthy and effective ways of managing stressful situations.

-Among the more commonly used coping mechanisms are:
+Among the more commonly used adaptive coping mechanisms are:

-- Support.
-Talking about a stressful event with a supportive person can be an effective way to manage stress.
-Seeking external support instead of self-isolating and internalizing the effects of stress can often greatly reduce the negative effects of a difficult situation.
+- Support: Talking about a stressful event with a supportive person can be an effective way to manage stress.
+Seeking external support instead of self-isolating and internalizing the effects of stress can greatly reduce the negative effects of a difficult situation.

-- Relaxation.
-Any number of relaxing activities can help people cope with stressful situations.
-Relaxing activities may include practicing meditation, progressive muscle relaxation, or calming techniques; sitting in nature; or listening to soft music, for example.
+- Relaxation: Any number of relaxing activities can help people cope with stress.
+Relaxing activities may include practicing meditation, progressive muscle relaxation or other calming techniques, sitting in nature, or listening to soft music.

-- Physical activity.
-Exercise can serve, for many people, as a natural and healthy form of stress relief.
-Running, yoga, swimming, walking, dance, team sports, and many other types of physical activity can help people cope with stressful situations and the aftereffects of traumatic events.
+- Physical activity: Exercise can serve as a natural and healthy form of stress relief.
+Running, yoga, swimming, walking, dance, team sports, and many other types of physical activity can help people cope with stress and the aftereffects of traumatic events.